bemineni/edm/docs/index.md

   - '_index' - Index to which this document needs to be included.
 This is optional if default_index is set during connect.
   - '_type' - Type of the document.
   - '_id' - Id of the document.
+- check_existense - checks if the document indicated in the item exists, then adds into the transaction

 ```python
 import transaction